 - Can You Place Things On A Recessed Electric Fireplace? – You have decided to partially recess your fireplace.
-Because a portion of the top is still exposed, you want to know if it is okay to still place things on top.
+Can you still place things on top?
 This section gives you some things to consider.

 - Is It Possible To Build A Mantel For An Electric Fireplace? – Do you know how to work with your hands and enjoy woodworking?
 With an electric fireplace insert, you might be interested in this project.

 - Unwanted Smell – Going camping and smelling a campfire can be a great experience.
-Having that same smell in your home all of the time is the opposite of a great experience.
-You’re looking at a hard to get rid of the smoke smell infiltrating all of your furniture, your window curtains, and even your clothes.
+Having that same smell in your home all the time is the opposite of a great experience.
+You’re looking at a hard to get rid of the smoke smell infiltrating all your furniture, your window curtains, and even your clothes.

 - Awkward Colors – What color flame do you want?
 Do you want a neon orange, a dull yellow, or an unrealistic blue?
-For gas fireplaces, these are pretty much the only three options that you really have.
+For gas fireplaces, these are pretty much the only three options that you have.
 None of them will produce a satisfying color that captures the real thing.